Healthy Homes Assessment Naenae

 Home Assessments Naenae for Rental Properties

-There are a myriad of things to be able to examine during the home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-Some examples include:
+There are a myriad of concerns to check during an home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling can have a significant impact for property owners and landlords.
-For specialist assistance, get in touch today to schedule your rental property home assessment.
+The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can have a significant impact for property managers and landlords.
+For expert assistance, get in touch today and book your rental properties house evaluation.

 home assessments for rental properties